 1 The type of filtering is not specified and depends on the design of the evaluation unit.
 The filtering parameters are basically determined based on the reaction time for opening the safety circuit.

 11 Accessories

-11.1 Mounting Kit Magnetic Tape
+11.1 Mounting Kit Magnetic Tape (only semi-guided variant)

 ELGO offers the following mounting kits for fixing the magnetic tape.